imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 WireGuard requires a public and private key pair.
 And all connectinng devices will need to know the Public key for the WireGuard interface.
 And there must be a unique private key for each WireGuard interface.
 It's possible to generate these keys on other systems and then use those keys on an Opuntia system.
 But currently there is no built in option to generate a new key pair from the Luci Web GUI.
+This functionality will be added in the future.

 To generate a new WireGuard key pair you will to access the Bash CLI please see the :ref:`Access-SSH` chapter of the manual.
 Once you have an active CLI shell, you can run the following commands.